 Therefore if, for any legal purpose, it is necessary to ascertain whether a measurement of a physical quantity from metering installations types 1 to 5 has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to appropriate standards of measurement.
-Similarly, any measurement of a physical quantity that is used to enable the derivation of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to appropriate standards of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to an appropriate standard of measurement.
+Similarly, any measurement of a physical quantity that is used to enable the derivation of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement, the integrity of that measurement of a physical quantity that is used to enable the derivation of processed or substituted data from a metering installation type 6 that has been made or is being made in terms of Australian legal units of measurement, the integrity of that measurement shall be ascertained by reference to an appropriate standard of measurement.
 These measurements include the following: